sid-thephysicskid/tool-vision/README.md

 # Summary

 The entire data ingestion and training pipeline is built locally.
-Then the data is pushed to Google Cloud Storage, a dockerized container is pushed to Google Container Registry, and Google's AI platform is leveraged to train the model. config.yaml helps with testing different values of the hyperparameters and the best model is saved in the cloud storage after the training is complete.
+Then the data is pushed to Google Cloud Storage, a dockerized container is pushed to Google Container Registry, and Google's AI platform is leveraged to train the model. config.yaml helps with running multiple parallel trials while testing different values of the hyperparameters.
+The best model is saved in the cloud storage after the training is complete.
 For more detaiils on how to train custom containers on Google Cloud Platform, please refer to this guide: https://cloud.google.com/ai-platform/training/docs/custom-containers-training